CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

 ### 3.366: 08/05/2014

-New features:
+New features

   - Element Lookup List in Beta - add auto next

-Bug fixes:
+Bug fixes

   - Client - Crash when using Element Panel with Value field

 ### 3.365: 08/04/2014

-New features:
+New features

   - Element Lookup List in Beta

 ### 3.364: 07/29/2014

-Bug fixes:
+Bug fixes

   - Client - Alignment failure when changing profiles with bottom docked controls that are autosized